Parallel-in-Time/pySDC/docs/contrib/02_continuous_integration.md

 ## Code coverage

-This stage allows to checks how much part of the `pySDC` code is tested by the previous stage.
+This stage allows to checks how much of the `pySDC` code is tested by the previous stage.
 It is based on the [coverage](https://pypi.org/project/coverage/) library and currently applied to the following directories :

 - `pySDC/core`
 - `pySDC/projects`
 - `pySDC/tutorial`

 This analysis is done in parallel to the test each time a pull is done on any branch (main repository or fork).
-You can look at the current coverage report for the master branch [here](https://parallel-in-time.org/pySDC/coverage/index.html).
+You can look at the current coverage report for the master branch [here](https://parallel-in-time.org/pySDC/coverage/index.html) or compare the results with previous builds [here](https://app.codecov.io/gh/Parallel-in-Time/pySDC).
+Codecov will also comment on any pull request, indicating the change of coverage.

 During developments, you can also run the coverage tests locally, using :